sid-jpg/todo-list/README.md

 - **Expense Tracker**:
   - Add and delete expenses.
   - Track expenses by category and description.
-  - Automatically calculates and displays the total expenses.

 - **Responsive Design**:
   - Built with Tailwind CSS and Bootstrap for a modern, responsive layout.